• What type of withdrawal should I do?

 Fill out the CPE Withdrawal Request Form.

 Yes.
 If you are an athlete at UMass Amherst, you need to speak with your coach to communicate that you are withdrawing.
-You should also speak to Derek Doughty, Athletics Case Manager, to discuss your plan to transition off campus, as well as your return (if applicable).
-Derek can be reached via the Dean of Students Office at 413-545-2684.
+You should also speak to Ariel Pesante, Associate Director of Athletics/Governance and Compliance to discuss your plan to transition off campus, as well as your return (if applicable).
+Ariel can be reached via phone at 413 545-1823.

 If you need to withdraw from a course during the semester, you may add/drop the course on SPIRE, with no record, during the add/drop period.
 After the add/drop period, and until the mid-semester date, you can drop a course with a “W.” You can pick-up the form at the Registrar’s Office.
 You must have the instructor sign the form before completing the process.
 After the mid-semester date, the only option is to petition your Academic Dean.
 Requests are only granted for extenuating circumstances.